open-feature/go-sdk-contrib/tools/tck/README.md

 ### Known deviations

 Narrowing `tck.WithCapabilities` says a scenario was not run.
-It cannot say **why**, and the two reasons are not alike: a provider with no streaming transport declining `@configuration-change` has made a decision, while one declining `@numeric-coercion` because it narrows `0.5` to `0` with no error code has a bug.
+It cannot say **why**, and the two reasons are not alike, and the sharpest illustration is one capability withheld twice: a provider with no streaming transport declining `@configuration-change` has made a decision, while the Go SDK's `memprovider` declines the same tag because it cannot update its flag set at all — which [Appendix A][appendix-a] requires an SDK's in-memory provider to support, so that absence is a defect.
 In the results they are indistinguishable — the same skip, carrying the same reason — so unless the provider author says which happened, a consumer comparing providers reads a defect as a design choice.
 The TCK cannot infer it: from the outside, a capability withheld by choice and one withheld because it is broken are the same absence.

+A provider that narrows `0.5` to `0` with no error code is **not** an example of either, and this section used to say it was.
+It attempts the coercion and gets one direction wrong, so it declares `@numeric-coercion`, lets the lossy scenario fail, and records the deviation against that failure — shape 1 below.
+The old wording mirrored Appendix F's `@numeric-coercion` note, corrected in spec `045950ca`; the distinction it was drawing is right, only the example was.

 `tck.WithKnownDeviations` is where that gets said.